Gleyber Torres Player Props: Yankees vs. Rays

-On Saturday, Gleyber Torres (.225 on-base percentage in past 10 games, 111 points below season-long percentage) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
-First pitch is at 4:10 PM ET.
+On Sunday, Gleyber Torres (.220 on-base percentage in past 10 games, 118 points below season-long percentage) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Javy Guerra.
+First pitch is at 1:40 PM ET.

 Gleyber Torres Game Info & Props vs. the Rays